8n8/bigwebthing/README.md

 # Server cache

 blobs
-    A flat directory of binaries, named by hash.
+    A flat directory of binaries, named by user-made ID.

 memCache
     A binary file containing a dump of the in-memory cache.

-inboxes
-    A flat directory containing an inbox file per user.

 log.txt
     Log messages for debugging.

-account hashes database
+database
-    statehashes
+    accountsignatures
         user
-        oldhash
-        newhash
         signature
+    messages
+        sender
+        recipient
+        message
+    waitingpayments
+        uniqueid
+        encodedpayment

 # Pricing

-It is free to download messages and blobs, but there is a small fee for uploading messages and blobs.
+It is free to download messages and blobs, but there is a small fee for uploading messages and blobs, and for shortening usernames.

-Users can also send money to each other, for which there is also a small fee.

 There will probably also be a scheme where paying users can invite people for a free trial period.

 # Accounting

-The accounts between a user and a server are kept in a blockchain-like structure, where the loser has to sign each transaction.
+Clients are responsible for storing their accounts information, and uploading it to the server when required.

-The server maintains the signature of the whole accounts for each client, and will hand out this signature to anyone who asks for it.
-The client can only change this by providing a new hash and a new signature of the new and the old hashes.
+The server maintains the signature of the whole accounts for each client.
+It will only update it when the client uploads the previous transaction and a new one and a new signature.

-When the server is notified by the payments authority of a payment from or to (a refund) a user, it records the transaction by hashing it onto the top of the existing client signature.
-The client can request that this transaction record be deleted.
+The server will only accept account top-ups if it has a corresponding transaction stored in its database.
+Once the client has added it, the server will delete it.
+The server will not accept negative balances, or balances higher than a constant small upper limit.

 # Embedded programming language (speculative)